 Very few focus on improving employee experience.
 Employee experience can be improved by bringing about a change in the company culture.

 To put it in simple words, company culture is the personality of the company.
 How the employees conduct themselves and carry out their responsibilities is determined by this culture.

-This behaviour is determined by the work culture in the company.
+This behavior is determined by the workplace culture in the company.

 For example, Zappos’ 10 core values make it one of the most popular companies to work for.
 The company ensures that while its employees focus on improving productivity, other aspects of their life are taken care of as well.
-Employees are encouraged to be more adventurous and open minded, pursue learning and development actively while also having tons of fun along with it.
+Employees are encouraged to be more adventurous and open-minded, pursue learning and development activities while also having tons of fun along with it.